Issuing certificates of acceptance

 Issuing a certificate of acceptance

-Only a territorial authority can issue a certificate of acceptance and only if it is satisfied to the best of its knowledge and belief and on reasonable grounds that, insofar as it can ascertain, the building work complies with the Building Code.
+A certificate of acceptance can only be issued by a territorial authority.
+The territorial authority can issue the certificate if it is satisfied on reasonable grounds that as far as it could confirm, the building work complies with the Building Code.

 Content